Psychoanalysis: Debate over status as scientific

 Historian Henri Ellenberger, who researched the history of Freud, Jung, Adler, and Janet, while writing his book The Discovery of the Unconscious: The History and Evolution of Dynamic Psychiatry, argued that psychoanalysis was not scientific on the grounds of both its methodology and social structure:

 Freud

 Some have accused Freud of fabrication, most famously in the case of Anna O. Others have speculated that patients had conditions that are now easily identifiable and unrelated to psychoanalysis; for instance, Anna O. is thought to have had an organic impairment such as tuberculous meningitis or temporal lobe epilepsy, rather than Freud's diagnosis of hysteria.

 Henri Ellenberger and Frank Sulloway argue that Freud and his followers created an inaccurate legend of Freud to popularize psychoanalysis.
-Borch-Jacobson and Shamdasani argue that this legend has been adapted to different times and situations.
+Mikkel Borch-Jacobsen and Sonu Shamdasani argue that this legend has been adapted to different times and situations.
 Isabelle Stengers states that psychoanalytic circles have tried to stop historians from accessing documents about the life of Freud.